julianmendez/born/README.md

 * `-SubApp`: is a snippet used to register this command in the list of commands, containing the help and some parsing methods to read the arguments from the command line.

 `born-gui` has a package for each panel, and a package to integrate them using tabs.
 Each package contains:
+* `-View`: contains the interface for the visual components
-* `-View`: contains the visual components, but not their behavior.
+* `-Panel`: implements `-View` and contains the visual components, but not their behavior.
 This class can be edited using [WindowBuilder](https://projects.eclipse.org/projects/tools.windowbuilder).
 * `-Controller`: contains the behavior for the provided view, using the `-Configuration` class as model.
 The controller uses the `-Core` class and might run it in a separate thread, to avoid blocking the whole application.